shinyvision/vimfony/README.md

 It uses your go-to definition keymapping (`gd` for most vimmers)

 If you find a bug or want a feature, you can create an issue or a PR.
 I’ll probably take a look at it, but no promises.
-If you do create a PR, then please don’t try to implement a PHP parser, because all Go libraries I’ve found seem to be abandoned.
-For now, we’ll just simply stream files and rely on string matching to get the work done, and it works pretty reliable so far.
+I’m working on getting code parsing to work using tree-sitter.
+If that’s done, we can have autocomplete for Twig functions!

 ## Features
 - `gd` Twig templates with @Bundle support
 - `gd` Twig functions
 - `gd` class from within yaml / xml files
 - `gd` service definitions for example @service_container
-- Autocomplete service names (works in yaml files and autoconfigure php attributes)
+- Autocomplete service names (works in yaml, xml and autoconfigure php attributes)

 ## Planned features
 These features are not yet implemented but would be useful:
 (feel free to create a PR if you want to contribute)
 - Autocomplete Twig files
 - Autocomplete route names
+- Autocomplete twig functions
+- Autocomplete form options
 - `gd` Twig components
 - `gd` routes
 - Version checker & updater (`vimfony update`)